MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-AdaptiveScope.md

 ```

 ### -RawQuery
 The RawQuery parameter switches the scope to advanced query mode.
+You use OPath filter syntax for advanced query mode.

 You can't use this parameter with the FilterConditions parameter.